(II) At t = 0, an 885-g mass at rest on the end of a horizon... | Channels for Pearson+

 Simple Harmonic Motion (SHM)

-Simple Harmonic Motion is a type of periodic motion where an object oscillates around an equilibrium position, characterized by a restoring force proportional to the displacement.
-In this scenario, the mass attached to the spring will undergo SHM, and the amplitude of the motion can be determined by analyzing the initial conditions and energy transformations involved.
+Simple Harmonic Motion describes the oscillatory motion of an object when it is displaced from its equilibrium position and experiences a restoring force proportional to that displacement.
+In this case, the mass attached to the spring will oscillate back and forth around its equilibrium position, following a sinusoidal pattern.
+The characteristics of SHM include amplitude, frequency, and period, which are essential for determining the position of the mass over time.

 Recommended video: